 Adventure is dirt cheap.
-You don’t need fancy mountaineering gear to explore new parts of your hometown or find an off-the-path beach in Mexico.
+You don’t need fancy mountaineering gear to explore new hiking trails, discover corners of your hometown, or find an off-the-path beach in Mexico.

 One-way flights are half price.

-Adventure can be a fresh side business, a new romance (hopefully not a dirt-cheap one), or anything that gets you out of your everyday routine.
+Adventure can be a new job, burgeoning side business, early-stage romance, or anything that gets you out of your everyday routine.

 International travel is the ultimate adventure because it removes you from your comfort zone and places you where streets are unfamiliar, the culture unknown, the food distinctive, and the language sometimes baffling.

 2001-2002 was a formative period of my life when I traveled the world for 14 months.
 My 18-country trip cost me about $10,000.

-That’s more than my monthly budget when I was traveling the world.
+That’s plenty more than my monthly budget back then.